 In session 2, participants performed a memory-guided visual search task while being scanned with fMRI.
-On every trial, participants were briefly presented with a scene image (1.25 s) that contained a distortion (Fig. 2A; see Methods/Scene Distortions).
-Participants' task was to find this distortion as quickly and accurately as possible by moving their eyes and holding fixation on the distortion once they found it.
+On every trial, participants were presented with a scene image that contained a distortion (Fig. 2A; see Methods/Scene Distortions).
+Participants' task was to find this distortion as quickly and accurately as possible by moving their eyes and holding fixation once they found it.
 Critically, we embedded structure in the task that allowed participants to use the memories they formed in session 1 to boost their performance.
 Participants were told that the location associated with a given scene from session 1 was a reliable predictor of the distortion location on the next trial.
-A long intertrial interval (ITI) and brief scene presentations encouraged participants to engage in memory-based prediction to allocate attention optimally on the next trial.
-Participants were asked to fixate centrally during the ITI so that we could measure preparatory neural representations in retinotopic cortex.
-To test whether participants were actually engaging in a memory-based strategy, we manipulated the validity of memory-based prediction, following a well-established attentional cueing paradigm (Posner, 1980).
+Brief scene presentation and a long intertrial interval encouraged participants to engage in memory-based prediction to allocate attention optimally on the next trial.
 There were three critical task conditions (Fig. 2B).
 On valid trials (75% of trials), the distortion was placed in the predicted target location.
-On invalid trials (12.5% of trials), the distortion was placed in the competitor location.
-On no-prediction trials (12.5% of trials), the distortion was placed randomly in one of the 8 possible locations used in the experiment (Fig. 1B).
+On invalid trials (12.5% of trials), the distortion was placed randomly in one of the 8 possible locations used in the experiment (Fig. 1B).
 These no-prediction trials always followed trial-unique novel scenes that had no associated location that participants could recall.